Motion City Soundtrack: Continued success (2007–2011)

-Middle years (2012–2016)
+Final years and split (2012–2016)

 After being dropped by Columbia, the band set off to Brazil to support All Time Low in January 2011.
 They subsequently began recording their fifth studio album with producer and longtime friend Ed Ackerson at his studio, Flowers Studio, in Minneapolis.
 The band recorded on their own time with their own resources, which both provided comfort and a sense of nervousness to the group.
 They relaxed and took their time writing it, and did not preconceive the album as a change in style.
 "We just felt like it was like we were just taking our time and just kinda living life and not worrying about too much other than getting together and making music," remarked Taylor.
 Pierre has since looked back on Go with mixed emotions, citing it as his personal least favorite album by the band.
 He noted that he was struggling with dark thoughts and felt that the band's collective misery translated to the record.

 Following the recording of Go, the band set out on the "4 Albums.
 2 Nights.
 7 Cities" tour, which found the band performing their past discography over two nights.
 They also covered "Wait So Long" by Trampled by Turtles for a split 7-inch, which was released in November 2011.
 During that time period, they searched for a label to release Go, ultimately returning to Epitaph.
 Go was released on June 12, 2012, and received mixed reviews from contemporary music critics.
 Its chart performance represented a large drop-off from its predecessors, peaking at number 46 on the Billboard 200 and number eight on the Independent Albums chart.
 "True Romance" was the album's lead single, and featured a one-shot music video reminiscent of the works of Spike Jonze.
 The group spent much of the remaining year on the road, including dates in Asia in mid-2012 and a headlining US tour in October and November.

 Drummer Tony Thaxton departed the group in March 2013 following battles with depression, due in part to their ceaseless touring schedule.
 The band enlisted longtime friend Claudio Rivera of Saves the Day as their new drummer, and released a one-off single with him, "Inside Out", in celebration.
 The band immediately began writing a new album, but progress was slow.
 The group shelved a group of demos they recorded with Mike Sapone, who also worked with Brand New.
 In the meantime, a video documentary, I Am the Movie: The Movie, was released in 2013.
 It mainly consists of footage shot of the band around the time of the album's creation.
 The group participated in Warped Tour 2013 and went on a co-headlining tour with Relient K that November.